GameFoundry/bsf/Documentation/Manuals/docs/00_User/04_Rendering/04_importingTextures.md

 > How do you know when an image is in gamma space and when in linear space?
 As a general rule an albedo (diffuse) images are in gamma space, and normal maps are in linear space.
 For other types of images you need to consult the tool you use to create/save them, but in most cases they will be in gamma space.

-## Caching {#importingTextures_d_d}
+## Caching
 Sometimes you need to import a texture you don't want to only use for rendering, but rather for manually reading its contents.
-When that's the case you can enable the @ref bs::TextureImportOptions::cpuCached "TextureImportOptions::cpuCached" option.
+When that's the case you can enable the @bs::TextureImportOptions::cpuCached option.

-This will allow you to call @ref bs::Texture::readCachedData "Texture::readCachedData()" and to manually read individual pixels of the texture.
+This will allow you to call @bs::Texture::readCachedData and to manually read individual pixels of the texture.

 Note that caching a texture means its data will be available in system memory, essentially doubling its memory usage.